5 Warning Signs Your Star Performer is About to Leave

 Finally, if your bright-eyed hires barely contribute during their development plan reviews, or seem as though they are always nervous about the state of the company, something is wrong.
 Even the most loyal staff member will abandon ship if they think that your business is sinking.

 Negative attitudes throughout the organisation and an overall lack of transparency when it comes to news about your brand might mean that your top performers lose faith in your business.
-Fortunately, all you need to do to turn this problem around is have a discussion with them about their job security and implement a new strategy for brand transparency.
+Fortunately, all you need to do to turn this problem around is to have a discussion with them about their job security and implement a new strategy for brand transparency.

 Post a monthly newsletter that gets to the bottom of the positive and negative changes happening in your firm and opens your door to employees who seem nervous about their future with your brand.
 Job security is still an important consideration for top-tier talent.